manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Read Eloquent Javascript Book.

 **What did I do?😃:** Lately, I started reading lots of programming books because topics covered in them are clear and straight forward, reading books helps me think 🤔 rather than blindly following video tutorials.

+**Today's Progress**: Read Eloquent Javascript Book.

+**What did I do?😃:** I didn't code much today I read a few chapters of Eloquent Javascript book, it's one of the great books to learn javascript.